-- total-cost = operating cost1 + operational return - operational return = assets utilized in railway business operations (rate base) x operational return rate - assets utilized in railway business operations = railway business operations fixed assets + construction in progress + deferred assets + working capital2 - operational return rate = equity ratio3 x return rate on equity4 + borrowed capital ratio3 x return rate on borrowed capital4
+- total-cost = operating cost1 + operational return - operational return = assets utilized in railway business operations (rate base) x operational return rate

-Subject to prior notification, railway operators can set or change fares and surcharges within the upper limits approved along with other charges.
-However, the MLIT can issue directives requiring changes in fares and surcharges by specified terms if the fares and surcharges submitted are deemed to fall within the following categories (Railway Business Law, article 16, item 5):

-- The changes would lead to unjustifiable discrimination in the treatment of certain passengers. - There is concern that the changes would give rise to unfair competition with other railway transportation operators.
+- assets utilized in railway business operations = railway business operations fixed assets + construction in progress + deferred assets + working capital2 - operational return rate = equity ratio3 x return rate on equity4 + borrowed capital ratio3 x return rate on borrowed capital4 - Notes: 1.
+With respect to comparable costs among railway operators, in order to promote enhanced management efficiency, a "yardstick formula" is used to encourage indirect competition among respective operators.
+The results of those comparisons are issued at the end of every business year and - form the basis for the calculation of costs.
+2. Working capital = operating cost and certain inventories - 3.
+Equity ratio 30%; borrowed capital ratio 70% - 4.
+Return rate on equity is based on the average of yields on public and corporate bonds and the overall industrial average return on equity and dividend yield ratio.
+Return rate on borrowed capital is based on the average actual rate on loans and other liabilities. - (d) Subject to prior notification, railway operators can set or change fares and surcharges within the upper limits approved along with other charges.
+However, the MLIT can issue directives requiring changes in fares and surcharges by specified terms if the fares and surcharges submitted are deemed to fall within the following categories (Railway Business Law, article 16, item 5): - The changes would lead to unjustifiable discrimination in the treatment of certain passengers. - There is concern that the changes would give rise to unfair competition with other railway transportation operators.